#SEHealthChat – COVID-19 & Back-to-School: Recap & Top Takeaways

 This post recaps the second Twitter chat in our ongoing #SEHealthChat series.
 Click here to revisit the highlights from the August 2019 chat.

-On August 6, Healthier Generation teamed up with Sanford Harmony and Kaiser Permanente to co-host a Twitter chat: “COVID-19 & Back-to-School: A Social-Emotional Health Twitter Chat.”
+On August 6, Healthier Generation teamed up with Harmony SEL and Kaiser Permanente to co-host a Twitter chat: “COVID-19 & Back-to-School: A Social-Emotional Health Twitter Chat.”
 During the chat, participants discussed the unique challenges and opportunities facing educators, students, and families as they head back-to-school amidst the COVID-19 pandemic.
 Together, we explored ways to equitably meet the health needs of the whole child—whether kids are learning at school, at home, or a combination of both—and the ways educators and families can support one another’s social-emotional well-being during this time.

 What did we learn about our collective needs and priorities as we head into this new school year?
 Chat participants echoed three common themes throughout our conversation: communication, collaboration, and empathy.